Thursday, January 15, 2009

 The crust is very thin (average 20Km).
 This does not sound very thin but if you were to imagine the Earth as a football, the crust would be about ½millimetre thick.
 The thinnest parts are under the oceans (OCEANIC CRUST) and go to a depth of roughly 10 kilometres.
 The thickest parts are the continents (CONTINENTAL CRUST) which extend down to 35 kilometres on average.
 The continental crust in the Himalayas is some 75 kilometres deep.

 The mantle is the layer beneath the crust which extends about half way to the centre.
-It's made of solid rock and behaves like an extremely viscous liquid - (This is the tricky bit... the mantle is a
+It's made of solid rock and behaves like an extremely viscous liquid - (This is the tricky bit... the mantle is a solid which flows????)
+The convection of heat from the centre of the Earth is what ultimately drives the movement of the tectonic plates and cause mountains to rise.
+Click here for more details

 The outer core is the layer beneath the mantle.
 It is made of liquid iron and nickel.
 Complex convection currents give rise to a dynamo effect which is responsible for the Earth's magnetic field.